Your last-last-last-minute cheat sheet on Monday's Eclipse of the Century

 Short answer?
 About two minutes.

 Long answer?
 It depends on where you are.
-Illinoians, rejoice -- you'll get the longest bit of the eclipse in Carbondale.
+Illinoisans, rejoice -- you'll get the longest bit of the eclipse in Carbondale.
 There, the event will last two minutes and 43 seconds.

 Will I even be able to see it?

 Sooo this is the tricky part.
-The "path of totality," or the path of the eclipse under which things will get really dark, extends from South Carolina, up through Nebraska, and passes over the west coast through Oregon.
-The path is about 70 miles wide, so a fairly narrow portion of the US will be in prime viewing spots.
+The "path of totality," or the path of the eclipse under which things will get really dark, extends from South Carolina, up through Nebraska, and passes over the West Coast through Oregon.
+The path is about 70 miles wide, so a fairly narrow portion of the United States will be in prime viewing spots.

-Just because you're not in the path of totality doesn't mean you won't be able to see it though.
+Just because you're not in the path of totality doesn't mean you won't be able to see it, though.
 It just won't be as dramatic.

-What exactly is "totality?"
+What exactly is "totality"?

 "Totality" is when the moon completely blocks out the sun.
 That occurs in that narrow 70-mile path we just talked about, because that area will be directly below the moon's shadow.

-Please don't judge me but, while we're at it, what exactly is an eclipse?
+Please don't judge me, but while we're at it, what exactly is an eclipse?

 There are no stupid questions, remember?
-First of all, for us here on Earth there are two different types of eclipses: Solar and lunar.
+First of all, for us here on Earth there are two different types of eclipses: solar and lunar.
 Solar eclipses happen when the moon's shadow falls on the Earth as it passes between us and the sun.
 Lunar eclipses happen when the moon is blacked out by moving into the shadow of the Earth.

 This one is a solar eclipse.